 Since the resurgence of public White nationalism (emboldened, but not invented by, the Trump administration), the Far Right has struggled with different public-facing looks.
 On one end of the spectrum are militant vanguardists, who eschew social norms in favor of a violent approach that will accelerate social divides and bring out closeted supporters.
 On the other end are movementarians, who seek to leverage loopholes in free speech principles to inject themselves into normal debate and amass power through political means.
 Movementarians appeal to a mainstream sense of decorum—often under the pretext of defending the rights of a “victimized” class of White conservatives—while bringing forth reactionary concepts on race, gender, and civil rights.

 There are varying schools of thought one can encounter along this spectrum.
-There’s identitarianism, which describes groups like Identity Evropa in the U.S. and Génération Identitaire in Europe, which seek to center White identity and a mythical European heritage as a cultural touchstone around which Western society should build itself.
-There are ultra-nationalists, which includes groups like the Rise Above Movement, which seek to establish national identity through forceful exclusion of others.
-And there’s constitutionalism, exhibited in groups like the Oath Keepers or various Patriot movement chapters, which believes the Constitution empowers the people separately from, and to a greater extent than, state authority.20
+There’s identitarianism, which describes groups like Identity Evropa in the U.S. and Génération Identitaire in Europe, which seeks to center White identity and a mythical European heritage as a cultural touchstone around which Western society should build itself.
+There are ultra-nationalists, which includes groups like the Rise Above Movement, who seek to establish national identity through forceful exclusion of others.
+And there’s constitutionalism, exhibited in groups like the Oath Keepers or various Patriot movement chapters, which holds that the Constitution empowers the people separately from, and to a greater extent than, state authority.20

 Ranking these groups as farthest-Right on the political spectrum is pointless.
 Despite their deep philosophical differences in approaches and tactics, all share a common end-goal: the eradication of civil rights and the establishment of a White patriarchal ethnostate.
 Regardless of their preferred approach, the Far Right is united by a perception that the status quo is irreparably flawed.